systemcraft-labs/decision-intercept-standard/README.md

 ### Usage Notes

-- This definition represents the **canonical reference** of Decision Intercept™.
+- This definition represents the canonical reference of Decision Intercept™.
 - Translations are permitted, but the original meaning and scope must be preserved.
 - Derivative implementations or discussions should acknowledge this definition as the originating reference.

----